 Learn how to play Cannonball on one acoustic guitar!

-The original recording of ‘Cannonball’ by Damien Rice contains up to 6 guitars playing different lines.
+The original recording of ‘Cannonball’ by Damien Rice contains up to six guitars playing different lines.
 All these parts weave the different melodic lines into each other, creating a dream-like soundscape.

-A capo has been used to get in the same key as the original so what you hear is in the key of Bbm, however, you think in the key of Em.
+A capo has been used to get into the same key as the original.
+What you hear is the key of Bbm, however, you think of ‘Cannonball’ as if in the key of Em.

-For the Chorus ‘Cannonballs’ chords apply the simple I – IV – V movement which puts the Chorus in Major.
+The chorus chords follow the simple I – IV – V movement which puts the chorus in major.

-To get the complete TAB for what happens in the video, take the Advanced Guitar Course.
+To get the complete TAB for what happens in the video, take the advanced course.

-The first chord, which we think of as an Em, use the chord extensions of 9th and b7th and stem from chord VI and the Aeolian mode.
+The first chord, which we think of as an Em, uses the chord extensions of 9th and b7th and stems from chord VI and the Aeolian mode.

-When you know a chord and the scale the chord comes with it’s easy to add melodies.
-You just pick random notes from the scale, observe which ones sound best, remember and repeat them.
+When you know a chord and the scale that the chord comes with, it’s easy to add melodies.
+You just pick notes from the scale, observe which ones sound best, remember and repeat them.

-The more you learn about the song and the modes it contain, the better your parts will sound.
+The more you learn about the song and the modal scales it contains, the better your parts will sound.

-You get the full training of how to play any mode and arrange or one acoustic guitar when you take the Advanced Guitar Course.
+You will be drilled in how to play in any mode and arrangement for one acoustic guitar when you take the advanced course.